Mary Hudson (scientist)

-Mary Hudson (born January 6, 1949} is the Eleanor and Kelvin Smith Distinguished Professor of Physics at Dartmouth College.
-She is known for her research on the weather patterns that occur due to solar eruptions.
+Mary Hudson (born January 6, 1949) is the Eleanor and Kelvin Smith Distinguished Professor of Physics at Dartmouth College.
+She is known for her research on the space weather dynamics that occur due to solar eruptions.
 She was elected a fellow of the American Geophysical Union in 1984.

 Education and career

 While in college, Hudson worked for the McDonnell-Douglas Corporation as a mathematician and earned her B.S. from the University of California, Los Angeles (UCLA) in 1969.
 She then worked for the Aerospace Corporation while working on her M.S. degree which she earned from UCLA in 1971.
 She earned her Ph.D. in 1974 from the University of California, Los Angeles.
 Following her Ph.D., Hudson joined the University of California, Berkeley where she remained until 1985 when she moved to Dartmouth College.
 In 1990 she was promoted to professor.
 From 2010 until 2016, she retained an affiliate position at the National Center for Atmospheric Research in the High Altitude Observatory.